oktadev/okta-blog/_source/_posts/2022-01-05-auth-patterns-php-microservices.md

 ## Implementation

 Before you get started, there are some dependencies you will need to install in order to follow along.
-First, you’ll need [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/), as this tutorial relies heavily on containers to run the microservices.
-If you do not already have Docker installed on your machine, please follow [Docker’s setup instructions](​​https://docs.docker.com/get-started/) for your OS of choice.
+First, you'll need [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/), as this tutorial relies heavily on containers to run the microservices.
+If you do not already have Docker installed on your machine, please follow [Docker's setup instructions](​​https://docs.docker.com/get-started/) for your OS of choice.

 This tutorial also heavily utilizes Okta for the various authentication patterns you will implement.
 As such, you will need to create an [Okta Developer account](https://developer.okta.com/signup).
 For now, create a free account.
 The tutorial will cover any operations you need to perform as they come up later.